 - Ability to set rate limits, limit access to trusted IP ranges and set custom logging header.

 Q: What is the concept behind the Harmony API Manager?

-A: The Harmony API Manager allows you to design, orchestrate, and manage your APIs via 3 easy steps of (1) connect, (2) publish, and (3) manage.
-It provides real-time APIs for any cloud, on-premise, or mobile app.
+A: The Harmony API Manager allows you to design, orchestrate, and manage your APIs via three easy steps of (1) connect, (2) publish, and (3) manage.
+It provides real-time APIs for any cloud, on-premises, or mobile app.

 Q: What can I connect with the Harmony API Manager?

 A: You can connect anything.
 Design APIs with connectors for enterprise applications.
 Create composite APIs from multiple web services.
 Expose any ODBC or JDBC database as an API.
 You can create an API in any format (REST, SOAP, JSON, OData, etc.)

 For an idea of specific endpoints you can connect, see Supported Endpoints and Protocols.

 Q: Can I see a demo of the Harmony API Manager?